About

 I like to think of myself foremost as a superhero.
 No. Not the Batman, Superman, and Spiderman-type.
 Instead of cruising Gotham in the Batmobile, flying over Metropolis, and crawling skyscrapers, I fight crime the old-fashioned way – at a desk with a typewriter (okay, it’s a MacBook Pro).
 In private and virtual circles, I call myself a superhero writer.

 Professionally, though, I usually tell folks I’m an Assistant Professor of Early Childhood Education at Pennsylvania State University.
-I’m also the co-Director of the Center for Disability Studies and affiliate faculty in the Comparative & International Education program.
+I’m also the co-Director of the Center for Disability Studies and core faculty in the Comparative & International Education program.

 To learn more about my background and work, please visit the menu above.
 Feel free to Email me at jvalente@psu.edu.